 We’ve started by making a commitment to becoming a climate positive company by 2020.

-Becoming climate positive means we’re creating environmental benefits by removing additional carbon dioxide from the atmosphere, and decarbonizing our business by reducing emissions from our trips and global operations.
+We are committed to creating environmental benefits by removing additional carbon dioxide from the atmosphere and decarbonise our business by reducing emissions from our trips and global operations.

 So, what’s the plan?